jetstack/tarmak/docs/user-guide.rst

 Getting started with AWS
 ------------------------

-In this getting started guide, we walk through how to use initialise Tarmak with a new Provider (AWS) and Environment and provision a Kubernetes cluster.
+In this getting started guide, we walk through how to initialise Tarmak with a new Provider (AWS), a new Environment and then provision a Kubernetes cluster.
-This will comprise Kubernetes master and worker nodes, etcd clusters, Vault and a bastion node with a public IP address (see :ref:`Architecture overview
+This will comprise of Kubernetes master and worker nodes, etcd clusters, Vault and a bastion node with a public IP address (see :ref:`Architecture overview
 <architecture_overview>` for details of cluster components)

 Prerequisites